 solutions, and describes the implementation of Mandrake, a system that

 performs an interesting collection of the reengineer's apprentice tasks.

+ELF disassembler -- Modified version of NASM's NDISASM program.
 WARNING!
 Reverse engineering and cracking may be ILLEGAL, use it only for your own programs or for educational purpose!

 - ELF file (executable/object/shared library) reading